S-jenishPatel/Inventory-Management-App-Backend/README.md

 **Third-Party:** mongoose, multer, cloudinary, jsonwebtoken, bcrypt, cors, cookie-parser
 ## Features

-- RESTfull API
+- RESTfull API made with Node and Express
-- CRUD Operations on all models
+- CRUD Operations on models like user and product
 - Authentication and Authorization using jsonwebtokens and cookies
-- Images stored via multer and coudinary
+- Images received and stored via multer and coudinary

 ## Lessons Learned

 I have learned a lot of things while building this project especially working with jsonwebtokens and cookies.
-I became familier with concept of access and refresh tokens and how to keep user data secure with cookies.
-I have also learned about mongoose and got used to designing and creating database models.
+I became familier with the concept of access and refresh tokens and how to keep user data secure with cookies.
+I have also learned about mongoose and mongoDB and got used to designing and creating database models.
-Overall, This project made me inspired to work more on backend projects.
+Overall, I can now build robust RESTfull backend systems with ease.
+This project inspired to work more on backend projects.
 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file